Revenge of the Nerds II: Nerds in Paradise: Reception

 The film received mostly negative reviews from critics.
 It holds a 7% rating on Rotten Tomatoes based on 27 reviews with an average score of 3.67/10.
 The critical consensus reads: "It reunites most of the original cast and rounds them up for a trip to Fort Lauderdale for spring break, but Revenge of the Nerds II: Nerds in Paradise forgets to pack enough jokes or compelling characters to make it through its 89-minute running time."
+Audiences polled by CinemaScore gave the film an average grade of "C" on a scale of A+ to F.

 Hal Hinson, writing in The Washington Post, derided the film's lowbrow style, and also called it "the closest thing to a comedy desert I've ever seen.
 I'm talking no laughs.
 Nada.
 (Okay, one laugh, when one of the nerds—Booger—shows up wearing a T-shirt with 'Who Farted?' on the front.
 But if that's the peak of your comedy pyramid, you're in big trouble.)"

-Roger Ebert, for the Chicago Sun Times, criticized the film's shallow understanding of what it means to be a nerd, the lack of laughs, and particularly the unlikable characters, elaborating that "National Lampoon's Animal House succeeded in creating unforgettable characters.
+Roger Ebert, for the Chicago Sun Times, gave the film 1.5 stars out of 4.
+He criticized the film's superficial understanding of what it means to be a nerd; the limited number of laughs despite "a couple of marginally funny moments in the movie [that] don’t go anywhere"; and particularly the unlikable characters, comparing the film to another comedy set in a college: "National Lampoon's Animal House succeeded in creating unforgettable characters.
 Nerds II just has a bunch of guys schlepping around wishing somebody had written some dialogue for them."
 Michael Wilmington of the Los Angeles Times commented that both of the Nerds films seemed to rely on having a built-in audience of people who were ostracized during adolescence in lieu of a good story or good jokes, but that where the original at least was "erratically funny", the sequel offered nothing but forced and unfunny gags.
 He also criticized the brutish means by which the "nerds" achieve victory, saying it makes it "hard to see much difference between their values and the ones of those tormenting them".
 David Sterritt similarly criticized the nerds' triumph in The Christian Science Monitor: "If these guys are so smart, why do they win their final victory with nothing more subtle than a punch in the mouth, backed up by a military tank?"